 Kaspersky antivirus software‘s malware aced the most-recent tests by the three malware labs whose results we use, delivering excellent protection without any false positives.

-Kaspersky antivirus got perfect 100% detection scores in both the zero-day and widespread malware categories that German lab AV-Test surveyed in May and June 2019.
-Norton, Trend Micro and Microsoft Defender matched those scores, although Norton racked up three false positives while the others had none.
+In both the zero-day and widespread malware categories, Kaspersky Antivirus got perfect 100% detection scores.
+These were categories surveyed by German lab AV-Test in May and June 2019.
+Norton, Trend Micro and Microsoft Defender matched those scores as well.
+However, Norton racked up three false positives while the others had none.

-In all of AV-Test’s bimonthly evaluations dating back to January 2017, Kaspersky failed to get a perfect score only once in 60 tests.
+In all of AV-Test’s bi-monthly evaluations dating back to January 2017, Kaspersky did not get a perfect score only in ONE out of 60 tests.
 Kaspersky was also perfect in Austrian lab AV-Comparatives’ February-May 2019 tests, detecting 100% of online malware with no false positives.

-Finally, London-based SE Labs gave Kaspersky (along with ESET, Microsoft and Norton), its highest rating in tests conducted from April through June 2019.
-Each detected 100% of malware without any false positives, although Microsoft arguably won by a hair because the other three neutralized rather than blocked 1% of malware.
+Finally, London-based SE Labs gave Kaspersky the highest rating in tests conducted from April through June 2019.
+They gave the same rating to ESET, Microsoft and Norton.
+Each detected 100% of malware without any false positives.
+However, Microsoft arguably won by a hair because the other three neutralized rather than blocked 1% of malware.

 Other Types of Malicious Attacks Using Cookies

 When talking about cookies, it’s important to know how to protect cookies from other cookies or applications.
 It is also important to know how to protect a computer against cookie attacks.
 Since cookies are necessary for browsing, a “cookie control” module would be great.
 Cookie traffic is invisible to the computer user, so cookie management helps users too.